Bio-Inspired Self-Supervised Learning for Wrist-worn Accelerometer Data: Results

-In wearable HAR, recruiting and annotating diverse participant data is costly and logistically constrained.
-We therefore study transfer as the number of labeled training subjects decreases, which simultaneously reduces (i) subject diversity and (ii) labeled data volume.
-We keep the held-out test subjects fixed.
+In wearable HAR, recruiting diverse participants and annotating their data is highly resource-intensive.
+We therefore evaluate data efficiency by scaling down the number of labeled training subjects, which simultaneously restricts subject diversity and reduces labeled data volume (held-out test subjects remain fixed).

-Fig.~\ref{fig:varyfractionsubject} shows that \systemname is consistently best or tied-best across subject budgets, with particularly clear improvements on MHealth and WISDM (the largest benchmark).
-Importantly, the relative ordering observed at full labeled-subject budgets largely persists in low-subject regimes, indicating that the improvements are not confined to high-data transfer.
+As shown in Figure~\ref{fig:varyfractionsubject}, \systemname consistently matches or exceeds baseline performance across all subject budgets, yielding particularly clear improvements on the two largest benchmarks (MHEALTH and WISDM).
+Importantly, the relative baseline rankings from the full-data setting persist in these low-subject regimes, indicating that our tokenization remains highly effective even when labeled data is scarce.

-\subsection{Generalization to \emph{Unseen} Transitions}
+\subsection{Generalization to Unseen Transitions}

 Complex human behaviors are often compositional: they reuse a finite set of recurring motion units in different orders to produce diverse activities.
 We therefore test whether \systemname understands how motion units function in context by evaluating next-token prediction on \emph{unseen} transitions.